-Chinese Pork meatballs: Char Seiw like charring on the edges with flavors hitting notes of sweet and salty in each that are ideal for a delicious appetizer in 20 minutes.
+Chinese Pork meatballs: Char Seiw like charring on the edges with flavors hitting notes of sweet and salty in each that are ideal for delicious Asian meatball appetizers in about 20 minutes.

 As most of you know, I kind of have a meatball addiction, thus I have a lot of meatballs on my site (check out a few of them like Gouda Cheese Meatballs, IKEA Copycat Swedish Meatballs, Buffalo Chicken Meatballs and BBQ Bacon blue Cheese meatballs.)

 This recipe for Chinese Pork Meatballs is the first meatball I’ve made that is primarily made from pork.
 Pork meatballs tend to be really juicy and full of flavor.
 For time-saving purposes, I purchased ground pork with full fat.

 You can purchase the low-fat option, but I find that when I do that the meatballs are really dry.